Medium format: System cameras

-Mamiya 645Super and its possible configurations:
+Mamiya 645 Super and its possible configurations:

 Many professional medium-format cameras are system cameras, which means that they have various interchangeable parts.
-Like most 35 mm SLRs, these cameras usually support different lenses, but in addition it is also standard for medium-format system cameras to support different winding mechanisms, viewfinders, and camera backs.
+Like most 35 mm single-lens reflex cameras (SLRs), these cameras usually support different lenses, but in addition it is also standard for medium-format system cameras to support different winding mechanisms, viewfinders, and camera backs.
 This flexibility is one of the primary advantages of medium-format photography.

 Digital medium format

 Digital photography came to the medium-format world with the development of digital camera backs, which can be fitted to many system cameras.
 Digital backs are a type of camera back that have electronic sensors in them, effectively converting a camera into a digital camera.
 These backs are used predominantly by professional photographers.
 As with film, due to the increased size of the imaging chip (up to twice that of a 35 mm film frame, and thus as much as 40 times the size of the chip in a typical pocket point-and-shoot camera) they deliver more pixels than consumer-grade cameras, and have lower noise.
 Features like fan cooling also improve the image quality of studio models.

 This market began in 1992 when Leaf Systems Inc. released their first digital camera back (4 Megapixels), named the "DCB" (often described as 'a brick').
 Initially mounted on Sinar Studio cameras, the camera backs were later moved to medium-format units.
 By the late 1990s, a number of companies produced digital camera backs of various types.

 In the 2000s, the number of vendors of both high-end medium-format camera systems and digital backs began to decrease.
 The performance of digital SLRs cut into the sale of film-based medium-format systems, while the tremendous development expenses for medium-format digital systems meant that not all vendors could profitably compete.
 Contax and Bronica ceased production of cameras, Kodak stopped making their DCS series of backs, and camera and back manufacturers began to integrate.

 Camera maker Hasselblad merged with digital imaging firm Imacon and partnered with Fuji to design and produce a new line of digital-friendly medium-format cameras, the H-Series.
-Since the manufacturer plans to sell digital backs integrated with the camera, other makers of digital backs are far less likely to be able to sell backs for this camera.
+Since the manufacturer plans to sell digital backs integrated with the camera, other makers of digital backs are less likely to be able to sell backs for this camera.

-Camera maker Mamiya developed the 22MP Mamiya ZD in 2004, the first ever medium format DSLR.
+Camera maker Mamiya developed the 22MP Mamiya ZD in 2004, the first medium format DSLR.
 It also developed a ZD digital back but announced a partnership with back maker Phase One.
 Camera maker Sinar was taken over in stages by the digital camera back manufacturer and developer Jenoptik, and partnered with Rollei for the development of the Hy6 medium-format camera systems.
-DHW Fototechnik presented at photokina 2012 an updated version of the Hy6, called the Hy6 Mod2.
+DHW Fototechnik presented at Photokina 2012 an updated version of the Hy6, called the Hy6 Mod2.